Vindair/CP317-W2018-G3/documents/Subby-Design.md

   * Code should be DRY; functionality should be abstracted, rather than repeated, to avoid issues in maintenance.
 * Methods that perform non-trivial operations should have a short comment with a description of their side-effects.
 * Blocks within methods that are complex should have a short comment explaining their purpose.
-* Frontend HTML and CSS must be in compliance with the established W3C standards.
+* Frontend HTML and CSS must be in compliance with the established [W3C standards](https://www.w3.org/standards/).
+* Browser Compatibility:
+  * Bootstrap front-end framework will be used to ease cross-browser compatibility
+  * Mac OS X, Linux and Windows users should be able to display the website with full functionality in the following browsers:
+  	* internet Explorer 8.0 and 9.0 (Windows)
+	* Safari (mac)
+	* Firefox (Windows, Mac, Linux)
+	* Chrome (Windows, Mac, Linux)

 ### 4.1.3.
 Data Storage
 *	All objects will be organized into logical groups within one or more schemas in the database to maintain data organization and manageability.